Find a CareOne Near Me

 After spending days or weeks in a hospital bed, most people just want to go home.
 So when you or your loved one gets discharged to a skilled nursing facility instead, it can be a little scary.
 There’s also a lot of confusing information – and in some cases, outright misinformation – surrounding skilled nursing facilities.

-To bring some clarity and comfort, let’s break down some of the most common myths.
+To bring some clarity and comfort, let’s break down some of the most common myths about skilled nursing facilities.

 Myth #1: Skilled nursing facility is just a fancy term for “nursing home.”

 A nursing home and a skilled nursing facility differ in terms of their purpose, duration of stay and type of care provided.
 A nursing home is a long-term residential facility that provides care for seniors and people with disabling physical conditions, offering long-term custodial care and limited medical care.
-In contrast, a skilled nursing facility focuses on short- to medium-term treatment (typically 30-90 days) for people recently discharged from the hospital, providing rehabilitation and treatment services.
+In contrast, a skilled nursing facility focuses on short- to medium-term treatment (typically 30-90 days) for people recently discharged from the hospital.
+Skilled nursing facilities specifically provide rehabilitation and treatment services.

 Another significant difference between the two types of facilities is the care providers.
-In a nursing home, non-medical workers typically provide custodial care, while skilled nursing facilities employ registered nurses, speech pathologists, vocational nurses, and other medical professionals to provide care.
+In nursing homes, non-medical workers typically provide custodial care.
+Skilled nursing facilities, on the other hand, employ registered nurses, speech pathologists, vocational nurses, and other medical professionals to provide care.
 Skilled nursing facilities require the involvement of skilled nursing and/or rehabilitative staff daily.

-Myth #2: Patients sent to skilled nursing facilities will pick up another disease or injury.
+Myth #2: Patients will pick up another disease or injury.

 Myth #3: If you have family or friends who can provide care at home, you don’t need to go to a skilled nursing facility.